Mobile menu close arrow.

 Why Spicy Food Makes You Poop

 When your brain goes into firefighter mode, it releases the body’s pain blocker: endorphins.
 This explains the slightly euphoric feeling that hits about four hot wings in.
 Capsaicin doesn’t break down in the digestive process.
-It stays just as potent in your GI tract as when it set your mouth on fire.
+It stays just as potent in your GI tract as when it sets your mouth on fire.

 So when the capsaicin hits your small intestine, your digestive system doesn’t want to hang onto the irritant.
 The intestines push the capsaicin through digestion double time to help keep pain levels low.
 Same thing happens when it hits the colon.
 It’s kind of like your body is playing a game of hot potato.